poc-examples/cluster-bootstrapper/README.md

 ## What is this

-This is a github repo that sets up a running openshift cluster and launches a demo from [WorkShops Repo](https://github.com/poc-examples/workshops) using the rollsout-controller helm chart at [rollout-controller helm chart](https://github.com/poc-examples/charts/tree/main/charts/rollout-controller).
+This is a github repo that sets up a running openshift cluster and launches a demo from [WorkShops Repo](https://github.com/poc-examples/workshops) using the rollout-controller helm chart at [rollout-controller helm chart](https://github.com/poc-examples/charts/tree/main/charts/rollout-controller).

 It uses the following ansible repos